HIMNIR/MemoryKPR_MRU_StudentProject/README.md

-** MEMORY KPR PROJECT **
+# MEMORY KPR PROJECT

-LINK TO NSFW FILTER MODEL --->
+---

-                                This is a shared google drive as the file it self was too large to download, i would recommend downloading this file as soon as possible.If
+## Link to NSFW Filter Model

-                                there are errors loading the model, you might was well run the whole script again and create a new one, Depending on your computer it should                                     take around 2 hrs to train the whole thing.
+This is a shared Google Drive as the file itself was too large to download.
+I would recommend downloading this file as soon as possible.
+If there are errors loading the model, you might as well run the whole script again and create a new one.
+Depending on your computer, it should take around 2 hours to train the whole thing.